Cuba Sandstone (New York)

 The Cuba Sandstone is a member of Canadaway Group found in central New York (State).
 The Cuba is a lenticular (geology) regional formation.
 It is believed be a small delta formed in the Devonian.
-This unit is approximately 10 to 15 feet thick.
+This unit is approximately 10 to 40 feet thick.

 Description

 The Cuba is described as a slightly arkosic, cream colored sandstone.
 Grain sizes tend to be medium to course.
 It has been noted to smell strongly of petroleum.
+The Cuba is formed by three fine grained lensing packets.
+The lenses are separated by units of interbedded grey shales and thin sandstone beds.
+The Cuba formation was formed by episodic storm events, up to hurricane strength.